-Every town in Iceland, no matter how small, has a public swimming pool — a sundlaug.
+Every town in Iceland, no matter how small, has a public swimming pool: a sundlaug.
 These are not tourist attractions.
 They are community spaces where locals go multiple times a week to swim, soak in the hot pots, and talk.
-The hot pots (heitir pottar) are usually outdoor tubs kept at around 38–44°C, and they are where the real Iceland happens.
+If you are comparing this with the famous lagoons or wild pools, read the full hot springs in Iceland overview.
+This guide is about the local pool experience.

 If you only do one bathing experience in Iceland, make it a sundlaug.
 It costs roughly the price of a coffee, you sit alongside actual Icelanders, and you walk out understanding why this country is the way it is.
 The lagoons are pretty.
 The sundlaug is the real thing.